deoprem/deohealing/SECURITY.md

 ## Reporting a Vulnerability

-If you find a security vulnerability, please report it via email.
+If you discover a security vulnerability, please report it using GitHub's [private vulnerability reporting tool](../../security/advisories).

-- 📬 **Email**: deo@deoheal.com
 - 📅 **Response time**: We usually respond within 3–5 business days.
 - ✅ **What to expect**:
   - We'll confirm receipt of your report.